vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 **Prerequisites for Kubernetes version is 1.8.x or below.**

-* The node host name must be same as the VM name.
 * Node host names must comply with the regex `[a-z](([-0-9a-z]+)?[0-9a-z])?(\.[a-z0-9](([-0-9a-z]+)?[0-9a-z])?)*` and must also comply with these restrictions:
   * They must not begin with numbers.
   * They must not use capital letters.